Bob Woodruff: Recovery from injuries

 Woodruff was kept in a medically induced coma for 36 days to assist his recovery, and ABC News temporarily assigned Good Morning America anchors Charles Gibson and Diane Sawyer to alternate duties on the evening newscast as co-anchors with Vargas.
 Vogt meanwhile was reported to be awake, mobile, and recovering.

 As of March 7, 2006, Woodruff's brother reported that the ABC anchor was beginning to walk, recognize friends and family, and speak in several languages.
 However, he struggled with expressive aphasia for more than a year after the injury.
-Woodruff was transferred on March 16, 2006, to a medical facility closer to his Westchester County, New York, home, a sign of "continued progress in all respects", ABC News President, David Westin, said in an e-mail to staffers.

-Westin's email noted that Woodruff was able to get around, talk to and joke with his family, but that "months of further recuperation" were still required.
+Woodruff was transferred on March 16, 2006, to a medical facility closer to his home in Westchester County, New York, a sign of "continued progress in all respects", ABC News President, David Westin, wrote in an email to staffers.
+Westin's email noted that Woodruff was able to get around, talk to and joke with his family, but that "months of further recuperation" were required.

-On April 6, 2006, ABC News released photos of Woodruff recovering at home, along with a letter thanking everyone for their support and kindness during his ongoing recovery.
+On April 6, 2006, ABC News released photos of Woodruff recovering at home, with a letter thanking everyone for their support and kindness during his ongoing recovery.
 Woodruff especially thanked the soldiers, doctors, and nurses who had saved his life.
 On December 29, 2006, Woodruff's wife, Lee, an editor at Family Fun Magazine appeared on Good Morning America to discuss family activities to celebrate the New Year.
 During the report, anchor Kate Snow asked Lee about her husband's condition.
 Lee said that Bob was doing well and was currently filming a television documentary about his experiences.
 She also revealed that he had been back to Iraq since the incident to visit the soldiers with whom he was traveling at the time of his injury.

 Consequences at ABC News

-ABC's World News Tonight remained second in the Nielsen Media Research rankings, though it had lost some ground to NBC's then first-place Nightly News, anchored by Brian Williams before his ouster.
+ABC World News Tonight remained second in the Nielsen Media Research rankings, but it had lost some ground to NBC's then first-place Nightly News, anchored by Brian Williams before his ouster.
 Bob Schieffer on CBS Evening News also closed the gap with ABC after Woodruff's injury.
-On May 23, 2006, Vargas announced her resignation from WNT, citing her doctors' recommendation to cut back her schedule considerably due to her upcoming maternity leave, and her wish to spend more time with her new baby.
+On May 23, 2006, Vargas announced her resignation from WNT, citing her doctors' recommendation to cut back her schedule considerably due to her upcoming maternity leave and her wish to spend more time with her new baby.
 Gibson was then named sole anchor of the show, effective May 29, 2006.